 What is Shimano CoreProtect?

 CoreProtect is the name used to signify Shimano’s premium-tier water repellent treatment.
-This proprietary surface treatment stops invasive moisture in its tracks, thereby reducing corrosion related concerns.
-This is of significant value, as corrosion of any type can quickly render a spinning reel useless.
+This proprietary surface treatment stops invasive moisture in its tracks, thereby reducing corrosion-related concerns.
+This is of significant value, as any corrosion can quickly render a Shimano spinning reel useless.
 This is especially true when dealing with untreated units, which are prone to damage at the hands of the elements.

 Shimano’s CoreProtect is also noteworthy for its ability to provide superior corrosion resistance without adding any extra heft to a reel’s spool or body.
-As a result, a reel treated with CoreProtect should perform in a smoother fashion, than those treated with an alternative substance and make it a superior saltwater spinning reel.
+As a result, Shimano spinning reels treated with CoreProtect should perform more smoothly than those treated with an alternative substance and make it a superior saltwater spinning reel.

 What is a front drag spinning reel?

 A front drag spinning reel utilizes larger than average drag washers.
-These lager washers present a friction surface of far greater dimensions, which in turn provides a high-degree of integrity, and heat dissipation.
-This reduction in heat minimizes the occurrence of sticking when placed under a significant load, such as that which occurs when fighting a sizable fish.
+These larger washers present a friction surface of far greater dimensions, which in turn provides a high degree of integrity, and heat dissipation.
+This heat reduction minimizes sticking when placed under a significant load, such as that which occurs when fighting a sizable fish.

-In many regards, front drag reels are deemed as being superior to their rear drag alternatives, These drag systems typically provide more reliable operation, and are better equipped to meter line under periods of stress.
+In many regards, front drag reels are deemed as being superior to their rear drag alternatives.
+This is because these drag systems typically provide more reliable operation and are better equipped to meter lines under periods of stress.
 Because of this, front drag reels tend to be the preferred option for those pursuing trophy size fish.

 Why are Shimano the best spinning reels?

-Shimano has long been heralded as the premier manufacturer of high-end spinning reels, and for good reason.
-The vast majority of spinning reels offered by Shimano feature a wealth of technologically advanced features, such as Propulsion Line Management, Hagane gearing, and X-Ship technology.
-Each of these features are exemplary in nature, and enhance the capabilities of each reel on which they are found.
+Shimano has long been heralded as the premier manufacturer of high-end spinning reels, and for a good reason.
+Most Shimano spinning reels feature a wealth of technologically advanced features, such as Propulsion Line Management, Hagane gearing, and X-Ship technology.
+Each of these features is exemplary and enhances the capabilities of each reel on which they are found.

-Another key to Shimano’s success is their use of premium material throughout the manufacturing process, which bolster their products’ durability.
-As a result, anglers are provided with spinning reels that they can rely upon, from one year to the next.
+Another key to Shimano’s success is its use of premium material throughout the manufacturing process, which bolsters its durability.
+As a result, anglers are provided with Shimano spinning reels that they can rely on from one year to the next.

 Where are Shimano spinning reels made?

 Shimano carries out the manufacturing of their reels in two separate locations.
-All premium-grade reel’s ar constructed at the company’s Japanese facility, while all other reels are built in Malaysia.
-Each of these manufacturing facilities are state of the art, and operate under stringent production guidelines in order to produce the highest quality products imaginable.
+All premium-grade reels are constructed at the company’s Japanese facility, while all other reels are built in Malaysia.
+Each of these manufacturing facilities is state of the art and operates under stringent production guidelines to produce the highest quality products imaginable.

-The manufacturer’s tradition of basing its production in Japan is long-standing in nature.
-Shimano is a Japanese based company, having been founded by Shozoburo Shimano in 1921.
-Shimano’s company was originally known as the Shimano Iron Works Company but expanded into the production of specialty fishing gear soon thereafter.
+The manufacturer’s tradition of basing its production in Japan is long-standing.
+Shimano is a Japanese-based company, having been founded by Shozoburo Shimano in 1921.
+Shimano’s company was initially known as the Shimano Iron Works Company but soon expanded into specialty fishing gear.